RandomDadInDC/PlayOnRequeuer/README.md

 - `--limit N`             Limit the number of items to re-queue.
 - `--verbose`             Print verbose output, like SQL statements.
 - `--no-backup`           Skip creating a database backup (NOT RECOMMENDED).
+- `--analyze`             Provides a detailed report of the current queue and exits.

 Examples
 --------